Pen20/LLM_Student_Errors_Prediction/README.md

 This repository accompanies the academic paper:
 **"Leveraging Large Language Models to Identify and Classify Student Errors in Higher Education Mathematics Using the STACK Dataset"**
-by *Dogbalou Motognon Wastalas d’Assise, Alex Rodriguez, Danilo Lewanski, Otieno Herine, Prof Lawi, and Michael Kallweit*
+by *Dogbalou Motognon Wastalas d’Assise, Alex Garcia Rodriguez, Otieno Herine, Lawi George, Danilo Lewanski*

 ---